-It may also be helpful to track your sleep and menstrual cycle in order to learn more about when your sleep is most likely to be disturbed during that cycle.
+It may also be helpful to track one’s sleep and menstrual cycle in order to learn more about when a person’s sleep is most likely to be disturbed during that cycle.
 “The idea of tracking things and providing data for yourself can be very helpful,” Hall says.

 Featured image: ViDi Studio/Shutterstock

 Latest posts by Laura Newcomer (see all)

 - Taking A Warm Bath Or Shower 90 Minutes Before Bedtime May Improve Sleep - August 2, 2019

 - How To Sleep Better During A Heat Wave - July 31, 2019

 - Anxiety About Family Deportations Is Depriving Latinx Teenagers Of Sleep - July 24, 2019